 United Way of Virginia’s Eastern Shore

 District employees support the Eastern Shore of Virginia’s United Way campaign.
-Employees pledged $13,223 to this year’s campaign, “Giving Local and Living United,” thus providing valuable financial support to community organizations and non-profit agencies.
+Employees pledged $16,459 to this year’s campaign, “United, we SHORE can make a difference,” thus providing valuable financial support to community organizations and non-profit agencies.

 Each year, District employees participate in the Northampton County Department of Social Services’ “Angel Tree” Christmas program.
 Through our efforts, 30 angels, from newborns to age 10, are provided with needed clothing items and toys.
 District employees also help with the delivery of stockings, food, toys, and bikes from the Salvation Army in Virginia Beach to more than 450 families on Virginia’s Eastern Shore.